-- Students in grades 9 to 11 are required to take 7 classes on the Perris High School Campus. - 12th graders are required to take 6 classes on campus for the 1st semester and 5 classes for the 2nd Semester - Off campus ROP classes MAY count as one of the required number of classes (with Administrator's Approval). - It is the principal's discretion to use concurrent enrollment as one of the required number of classes.
+- Students in grades 9 to 11 are required to take 7 classes on campus. - 12th graders are required to take 6 classes on campus for the 1st semester and 5 classes for the 2nd Semester - Off campus ROP classes MAY count as one of the required number of classes (with Administrator's Approval). - It is the principal's discretion to use concurrent enrollment as one of the required number of classes.